 Did you know that Barcelona is the European capital for cyclists?

 Mexico City is fast becoming a popular center for digital nomads.
 More and more co-working spaces are being set up to cater to the vast number of online workers that need fast internet and a pleasant environment to work and mingle with fellow entrepreneurs.
 A low cost of living, amazing food, and a city that never stops.
 COVID has taken its toll, but Mexico City has bounced back and is a trendy destination right now.
+Healthcare system in Mexico is also adequate and advance.

 While many retirees prefer the beach locations like Playa del Carmen, there is a thriving ex-pat community in San Miguel de Allende, a colonial town with Instagram-worthy architecture, and this year again voted the ‘best small town in the world.’